apoorvverma/CS601-TermProj/README.md

 <a name="readme-top"></a>

 # Personal Finance Tracker
+## By Apoorv Verma - Term Project for MET CS 601

-This repository contains the code for my MET CS 602 course's term project titled Personal Finance Tracker.
+This repository contains the code for my MET CS 601 course's term project titled Personal Finance Tracker.
 This webapp helps you manage your personal finances by tracking income and expenses & it also allows you to categorize transactions and visualize spending habits with charts.

 ## :toolbox: Getting Started